 - iPhone Passcode Required After iOS Update, Fix

-- Entered the wrong passcode and now iPhone is disabled?
-How to fix
+- Entered the wrong passcode and now iPhone is disabled and says connect to iTunes?

 - How to fix your disabled Apple ID today